Chartered Legal Executive – Medical Negligence

-Mark is a personal injury lawyer with Lime.
-He joined Lime in 2013 and draws on experience in personal injury law going back over 10 years.
-He is a graduate of Nottingham Law School, a Fellow of the Chartered Institute of Legal Executives, and a Member of (APIL) Association of Personal Injury Lawyers.
+Mark joined Lime in 2013, and moved to the Clinical Negligence team as a Chartered Legal Executive in 2020, drawing on over 10 years’ experience in personal injury law and litigation.
+He is a graduate of Nottingham Law School, a Fellow of the Chartered Institute of Legal Executives and a Member of the Association of Personal Injury Lawyers (APIL).

 - Mark acted for two of the victims of a serious train accident abroad, where the train derailed causing the deaths of several passengers and life changing injuries to many others.
 Mark’s first client was a retired lady who suffered significant physical, psychological and neurological injuries, including a traumatic brain injury, numerous broken bones and PTSD.
 His second client suffered a number of orthopaedic injuries, but in particular experienced significant psychological distress from the experience itself and from witnessing the fatal and serious injuries to those around him.
 Mark was able to secure early rehabilitation treatment for them both, aiding in their recovery, and ultimately negotiated settlements of £100,000 and £45,000 for his two clients respectively.